exosite/dqa-k6/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Build Docker image from [Dockerfile](./Dockerfile)
-- This should only be done when you are developing or modifing Dockerfile in local environment.

 ```bash
 $> docker build -t=dqa-k6 .